 Spam is unsolicited email which is often offensive and mainly consists of adverts for pornographic websites, drugs, mortgages or consumer goods.
 It also takes the form of messages encouraging you to click on dangerous attachments or input personal details (also known as phishing).

 Phishing attacks are where criminals send you emails which attempt to trick you into releasing your details, changing payment details for companies or individuals or sending money or vouchers.
-Often, the emails advise you of changes or issues which require you to provide your username and password, enabling the criminals to use these details to access your account or to send spam from your email address but can also take a more subtle approach of presenting to be a senior person requesting an urgent change or request for funds.
+Often, the emails advise you of changes or issues which require you to provide your username and password, enabling the criminals to use these details to access your account or to send spam from your email address but can also take a more subtle approach of presenting to be a person in a senior role requesting an urgent change or request for funds.

 Tip 1: Don't get phished and make it worse